Stee1yDan/ClientServer/README.md

 clientSemaphore = 0; - block server from reading the critical section

-serverSemaphore = 1; - allow client access to the critical section
+memorySemaphore = 1; - allow client access to the critical section

 Client writes info to the critical section:

 clientSemaphore = 0; - blocks server from reading the critical section

-serverSemaphore = 0; - block access to the critical section
+memorySemaphore = 0; - block access to the critical section

 After client finishes writing to the critical section:

 clientSemaphore = 1; - allows the server to read from the critical section

-serverSemaphore = 1; - allow access to the critical section
+memorySemaphore = 1; - allow access to the critical section

 Server starts reading from the critical section:

 clientSemaphore = 1; - allows the server to read from the critical section

-serverSemaphore = 0; - block access to the critical section
+memorySemaphore = 0; - block access to the critical section

 After server finishes reading from the critical section:

 clientSemaphore = 0; - block server from reading the critical section

-serverSemaphore = 1; - allow client access to the critical section
+memorySemaphore = 1; - allow client access to the critical section